 –World Trade Organization

-- Recognizes the efforts of ETC members and their partners to develop and implement community-based tourism initiatives
+- Recognized the efforts of ETC members and their partners to develop and implement community-based tourism initiatives

-- Initiatives are featured as part of ETC’s annual conference.
-View past honorees!
+- Was featured as part of ETC’s annual conference.

 Building Awareness Through Conference Programming